Ashlyn Harris: Personal life

-Off the field, Harris is known for her distinct sense of style and extensive tattoos and has professed to interests in fashion, music, surfing, and skateboarding.
+Off the field, Harris is known for her distinct sense of style and extensive tattoos and has professed having interests in fashion, music, surfing, and skateboarding.
 In August 2017, it was announced that she had signed a multi-year endorsement deal with Umbro as its first female brand ambassador.
 In its announcement of the endorsement, the brand noted that the deal would "usher in a new era for the modern consumer focused on on-field and off-field apparel" and that Harris had been involved in styling her first marketing shoot with the brand.
 Harris had previously been sponsored by Nike.

 Harris has publicly shared her experiences with depression, aggression, and Adderall addiction as a youth and young adult, and is heavily involved with the mental health-focused non-profit To Write Love on Her Arms.
 In May 2016, Harris spoke out in support of Aniya Wolf, a teenager from Pennsylvania who had been barred from her Catholic high school's prom after planning to wear a suit.
-A Central Florida native, Harris has on a number of occasions expressed support for the victims, families, and communities affected by the June 2016 massacre at the Pulse bar in Orlando.
+A Central Florida native, Harris has on a number of occasions expressed support for the victims, families, and communities affected by the June 2016 massacre at the Pulse nightclub in Orlando.
 Like many of her U.S. women's national team teammates, Harris has spoken of the sexism faced by female athletes and the importance of improving their pay and conditions.

 In December 2016, Harris and national team coach Jill Ellis travelled to Liberia as part of the U.S. State Department's Sports Envoy program.
 In addition to participating in meetings with government officials in support of women's sports, Harris and Ellis worked closely with students at the Monrovia Football Academy.
 While Harris does not have formal coaching experience, she has led goalkeeper training sessions in conjunction with Orlando Pride teammate Ali Krieger's youth camps.

-Harris has been in a relationship with Ali Krieger since 2010.
-In March 2019 they announced their engagement via People Magazine.
+Harris was in a relationship with former USWNT teammate Ali Krieger from 2010 to 2023.
+In March 2019, they announced their engagement via People Magazine.
 Harris and Krieger married on December 28, 2019, in Miami.
 Megan Rapinoe, who played a role in the couple's coming out, served as Harris's maid of honor.
-On February 14, 2021, the couple announced the adoption of their daughter, Sloane Phillips Krieger-Harris, born two days earlier.
-On August 16, 2022 they announced the adoption of their son, Ocean Maeve Krieger-Harris.
+On February 14, 2021, the couple announced the adoption of their daughter, born two days earlier.
+On August 16, 2022, they announced the adoption of their son.
+On September 19, 2023, Harris filed for divorce in Seminole County, Florida.

+She has been in a relationship with actress Sophia Bush since 2023 and they made their red carpet debut at the 2024 White House Correspondents Dinner in Washington, DC.